siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/air-worklight/usage.md

 To set up a continuous integration and delivery cycle for your mobile applications, you must build the mobile application artifacts before you deploy them to the IBM Worklight Server.
-The IBM Rational solution for Collaborative Lifecycle Management (CLM), IBM Worklight Studio, and IBM UrbanCode Deploy integrate to help automate the build and deployment of mobile applications.
+The IBM Rational solution for Collaborative Lifecycle Management (CLM), IBM Worklight Studio, and IBM DevOps Deploy integrate to help automate the build and deployment of mobile applications.

 CLM contains the Rational Team Concert product that is delivered as an application together with a Jazz Team Server.
 Rational Team Concert and the Build System Toolkit work together to build your mobile applications.
 When Rational Team Concert is installed on the Jazz Team Server, it manages the workspaces, projects, source files, and builds of your mobile applications.
 The Build System Toolkit runs the actual build tasks.